MichaelMarx/TicTacToe/README.md

 To be able to compile and run this game you are required to have a valid Java version installed.
 This program has been developed and tested using Java version 12.0.2.

 ## Compiling
-To compile the program run
+To compile the program run inside of the "src" folder

     javac Game.java Main.java UI.java Player.java PlayerX.java PlayerO.java

+After that run the following command inside of the "src" folder to launch the game

+    java Main

 ## Controls
 The game follows the turn based approach of Tic Tac Toe with Player 1 (symbol X) having the first turn.
 Player 2 (symbol O) turn starts when Player 1 selected his field of choice by clicking with the left mouse button on the according button representing a field.